 2.3 Identify what could go wrong

 This task involves specifying the consequences of an identified threat exploiting a vulnerability to attack an in-scope asset.
-For example:
+For example, consider the following scenario:

-Threat: An attacker performs an SQL injection on an
+- Threat: An attacker performs a SQL injection.

 Summarizing this information in simple scenarios like this makes it easier for all stakeholders to understand the risks they face in relation to key business objectives and for security teams to identify appropriate measures and best practices to address the risk.